dart-lang/site-www/CONTRIBUTING.md

-If you create a PR but forget to edit the Dart file, or if your changes don't analyze/test cleanly, the Travis CI build will fail.
+If you create a PR but forget to edit the Dart file, or if your changes don't analyze/test cleanly, the GitHub Actions CI build will fail.
-Just update the PR, and Travis will try again.
+Just update the PR, and GitHub Actions will run again.

 ## A word about conduct

 We pledge to maintain an open and welcoming environment.
 For details, see our [code of conduct](https://dart.dev/code-of-conduct).